 Distributions that use the K Desktop Environment by default include Kubuntu, Mandriva Linux, PCLinuxOS, and more.

 - Open the KDE Control Center by clicking on and selecting .

 - In the Control Center window, click to expand KDE Components.

 - Click to select the Use a different email client radio button.

 - Type the full path to your e-mail client (e.g. /usr/bin/thunderbird).

 - Click to close the Control Center window and save your changes.

 Using webmail services

 Firefox allows webmail services (such as Gmail, Yahoo!
 Mail, etc.) to enable you to use them for Firefox's mail functions.
-Use the instructions in the Setting Firefox's mail client section above to use a webmail service with this method.
+Use the instructions in the Setting the mail client used by Firefox section above to use a webmail service with this method.

-Based on information from Default mail client (mozillaZine KB), Change the default e-mail program (Microsoft.com Support), How to change the default web browser or email application (Apple.com Support), The KDE Control Center (KDE.org), and Select Preferred Applications in Ubuntu (DebianAdmin.com).
+Based on information from Default mail client (mozillaZine KB), How to change the default web browser or email application (Apple.com Support), The KDE Control Center (KDE.org), and Select Preferred Applications in Ubuntu (DebianAdmin.com).